redwanrant/Advanced-Lane-Lines/writeup_template.md

 #### S channel
 ![alt text][test1sbinary]

-### And finally, here is the combined binary image
+#### And finally, here is the combined binary image
 ![alt text][test1combinedbinary]

-#### Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+## Perspective transform

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform includes a function called `corners_unwarp(image, mtx, dist)`.
+Here I use `cv2.getPerspectiveTransform` and `cv2.warpPerspective` to get a bird's eye view of the road.
+The source and destination points were hard coded and taken from the Udacity Slack Channel.

 ```python
     # Points were found on the Udacity Slack Channel by Chris Grill